 - Nutella: Add ½ cup Nutella or another chocolate hazelnut puree.

-- Chocolate: Add 200 g (approximately 7 ounces) melted and cooled chocolate to the finished buttercream.
+- Chocolate: Add 200 g (approximately 7 ounces) of melted and cooled chocolate to the finished buttercream.
 Use milk chocolate, semi-sweet or unsweetened to your taste.

 - Vanilla: Add up to 2 tablespoons vanilla extract, 1 tablespoon vanilla bean paste or 2 split and scraped vanilla bean pods.
 Save the pods for vanilla bean anglaise or vanilla bean pastry cream!

-Italian Meringue Buttercream Recipe
+Italian Meringue Buttercream

 Ingredients

-- 2 cups sugar (divided)
+- 2 cups sugar divided

 - ⅔ cup water